Charles Chauncy: Family

 Chauncy married at Ware on 17 March 1630 Catherine, daughter of Robert Eyre, barrister-at-law, of Salisbury, Wiltshire.
 By her, who died on 24 January 1668, aged 66, he had six sons, all bred to the ministry and graduates of Harvard, and two daughters.
 His second son was the physician and nonconformist minister Ichabod Chauncey.

+His grandson, Nathaniel Chauncey, became the first person to receive a degree from Yale College and was a minister of the First Congregational Church in Durham, Connecticut.
 His great-grandson was also named Charles Chauncy, minister of the First Church (Congregational) of Boston 1727–1787, an Old-Light opponent of Jonathan Edwards and the New Light ministers of the Great Awakening, and a precursor of Unitarianism.

 Sir Henry Chauncy, the historian, was his grandnephew.